+Safe Boot is a special diagnostic way to start Mac OS X when troubleshooting.
 Safe Mode is the state Mac OS X is in after a Safe Boot.
-A Safe Boot is a special way to start Mac OS X when troubleshooting.
-Starting up into Safe Mode does five things to simplify the startup and operation of your computer:
+Starting up in Safe Mode does five things to simplify the startup process and operation of the computer:

 - It forces a directory check of the startup (boot) volume.
-It is identical to using Disk Utility's Repair Disk or the fsck -fy terminal command. - It loads only required kernel extensions (some of the items in /System/Library/Extensions). - It disables all fonts other than those in /System/Library/Fonts - It moves to the Trash all font caches normally stored in /Library/Caches/com.apple.ATS/(uid)/, where (uid) is a user ID number such as 501. - It disables all startup items and any Login Items.
+It is identical to using Disk Utility's Repair Disc or the fsck -fy terminal command. - It loads only required kernel extensions (some of the items in /System/Library/Extensions). - It disables all fonts other than those in /System/Library/Fonts - It moves to the Trash all font caches normally stored in /Library/Caches/com.apple.ATS/(uid)/, where (uid) is a user ID number such as 501. - It disables all startup items and any Login Items.